Add a custom domain to your Oh Dear status page

 A safer choice might be to register a new domain, something like

-yournamestatus.com, and configure that in your Oh Dear! account.
-This domain should be completely seperated from your main domain name.
+yournamestatus.com, and configure that in your Oh Dear account.
+This domain should be completely separated from your main domain name.
 If you're paranoid, you might even consider a different registrar for the domain name registration and a different nameserver provider.

 Cloudflare and custom domains #

 You can use Cloudflare to manage your DNS records, but it's required that the DNS record for your status page domain is not proxied through Cloudflare.

 Have a look at the following DNS configuration as an example.

 The DNS record for your status page should be set to DNS only.
 You can leave all other settings as-is.